Skip to Content

 PCC Formally Launched

-Muhammad Aurangzeb (Finance Minister) as Chairman, Bilal bin Saqib as CEO of Pakistan Crypto Council.
+Muhammad Aurangzeb (Finance Minister) as Chairman, Bilal bin Saqib as CEO of the Pakistan Crypto Council.

 3. Apr 7, 2025